 minimum of five bays, though some smaller houses, lodges, villas, and follies are also

-houses, ancient castles, outbuildings, and gardens;
+country houses), outbuildings, and gardens;

 all of these are usually included because of associations with a country house or a landed family

 and are noted with a checkbox attached to the record that states "Not a